n-rook/thscoreboard/README.md

 ## Setting up a development environment

+### Generating the replay parsers

+Start by installing `kaitai-struct-compiler`.
+Then, navigate to `project/thscoreboard/scores/kaitai_parsers` and run `kaitai-struct-compiler -t python ../../../../ref/threp-ksy/*.ksy` (note that you don't need to change the slashes to backslashes to run this on Windows)

 ### Database configuration

 settings.py is configured to use a local instance of PostgreSQL by default.
 To set up local Postgres: